Breezedude/breezedudeGS/README.md

 ### Using Web Update (recommended)
 Get the current version from [releases](https://github.com/thezenox/breezedudeGS/releases) Open configuration page of breezedude groundstation
+- Backup the settings by clicking `Export Config` in Tools
 - In Tools select 'Update' and upload `firmware_update.bin`
+- In Tools select 'Update' and upload `littlefs.bin`
+- Restore Config if its broken/reset by uploading your backup file.
+Don't forget to click `Save` to write the uploaded settings
-- In Tools select 'Update' and upload `littlefs.bin` This should work most of the time.
-If some changes break the updater, an upload with PIO is required.
+This should work most of the time.
+If some changes break the updater, an clean upload with WebFlasher/PIO may be required.

 ### Using Fresh install
 You can write a fresh firmware image for updating.
 Either using the WebFlasher or Building & Uploading with PIO.
 This is required if the integrated web updater fails updating.